 “I will carry you out if I have to, but either way, you are coming with me,” Patrick told me.
-He’s a tall and strong man.
-I have no doubt he would have done so if needed.
-I have no doubt that his insistence saved my life.
+That’s the one clear memory I have.

 Moments later, the three of us were in the emergency room.
 Margaret was still crying but doing her best to pull herself back together.